 Provides prospective early childhood and elementary teachers with a mathematical foundation designed to support their future work teaching mathematics.
 Students build on their mathematical understanding, enhance their comprehension of the mathematical/problem solving process, develop their confidence in exploring mathematical concepts, and communicate that understanding to others.
-Students do college level mathematics in the context of the following topics with particular emphasis on the first one: Number sense and Operations; Geometry and Measurement; and Patterns, Relations and Algebra.
-Students become conversant with the National Council of Teachers of Mathematics Principles and Standards for School Mathematics and with the Massachusetts Department of Education Mathematics Curriculum Frameworks, especially as those documents pertain to the level at which the student intends to teach.
-(Offered: Every Spring) Prereq: MAT 095 (MAT 105) or MAT 095S or satisfactory placement; must be an Early Childhood Education or Liberal Arts/Education Option major or have permission from a full-time math or education faculty person; ENG 090 and ENG 094, or satisfactory placement.
-Placement tests are used only for initial course placement; see catalog for details.
+Students do college level mathematics in the context of various number systems (such as integers, rational, real, and complex numbers) and operations within these number systems.
+Students study number systems and operations in bases other than 10.
+Students become conversant with the National Council of Teachers of Mathematics Principles and Standards for School Mathematics, the Massachusetts Department of Education Mathematics Curriculum Frameworks, and the Massachusetts Department of Early Education and Care Learning Standards and Curriculum Guidelines, especially as those documents pertain to the level at which the student intends to teach.
+(Offered: Every Spring) Prereq: HUD 138 or MAT 095 or satisfactory placement or concurrent enrollment in MAT 003; must be an Early Childhood Education or Liberal education faculty person.
+Placement tests are used only for initial course determine appropriate math placement.

-MAT 117 Mathematical Problem Solving, 3cr
+MAT 117 Mathematical Problem Solving in Liberal Arts, 3cr